reactive-stack-js/reactive-stack-js-oracle-poc/README.md

 GRANT CREATE SESSION TO root;
 GRANT UNLIMITED TABLESPACE TO root;
 GRANT CHANGE NOTIFICATION TO root;

+GRANT SELECT ANY TRANSACTION TO root;
+GRANT SELECT ANY DICTIONARY TO root;
+GRANT CREATE SESSION TO root;
+GRANT EXECUTE_CATALOG_ROLE TO root;

 ALTER SYSTEM SET JOB_QUEUE_PROCESSES = 20;